EricDobyns/ETH-Contracts/README.md

 ```

 Startup a local testnet:

+Adding "-u 0 -u 1" will unlock two accounts for use with web3
 ```
-testrpc
+testrpc --secure -u 0 -u 1
 ```

-Use with MetaMask: Copy the Mnemonic received from your testnet into MetaMask in order to view testnet accounts.
+> Use with MetaMask: Copy the Mnemonic received from your testnet into MetaMask in order to view testnet accounts.
 Make sure the Metamask network is set to http://localhost:8545/

 ### Install Project Dependencies
 ```